 The Death of John Lennon

 A moment frozen in time, the news that Liverpool woke up to that fateful day was truly shocking.
-I can still see my mother coming down the stairs ashen faced to utter the words,“John Lennon is dead.”
+I can still see my mother coming down the stairs ashen-faced to utter the words, “John Lennon is dead.”
 My sister wept inconsolably for the rest of the day along with many others.
 It was a horrible December day in 1980 and shock reverberated around the city and indeed the world.
 Within days a memorial vigil was organised on St. George’s Plateau in Liverpool to mourn the passing of one of the city’s greatest sons.
-A 100,000 people sang ‘Give Peace a Chance’ by candlelight.
-He would never be forgotten but nothing or no one could could bring back John.
+100,000 people sang ‘Give Peace a Chance’ by candlelight.
+He would never be forgotten but nothing or no one could bring back John.

 A Ghostly Presence